pouillyk/PySTELLA/README.md

 ```

 You also have the `save` and `showPlot` keywords
 It will show a plot with the frequency on y-axis, the line velocity on x-axis, and the periodogram power in color.
 A white-dotted line indicate the rotation period provided.
+In SB2 mode, the rotation period of the secondary is indicated by a cyan-dotted line, the orbital period by a red-dotted line.
 A lower panel shows the mean line profile and its variance.
 A second figure (never saved, even with `save=1`) displays the corresonding False Alarm Probability map.